enkidevs/curriculum/.archived/sql/ddl/data-types/sql-text-data-type.md

 ### PostgreSQL

-In PostgreSQL, the `TEXT` data types accepts strings of variable length, up to 1GB in size.
+In PostgreSQL, the `TEXT` data type accepts strings of variable length, up to 1GB in size.
 According to the documentation, there's no difference between `VARCHAR` and `TEXT`, as they both use the same underlying data structures.

 ### MySQL